 Modern science seems to indicate that the type of intestinal bacteria that feed on whole wheat fiber make short-chain saturated fatty acids, which are much more helpful than the noxious bacteria that thrive on less-desirable kinds of fiber.

 I’ve looked at the various breads at the supermarket, and have decided most commercial “whole wheat” breads are entirely unacceptable for people who care about their health.
-I’ve thus salvaged mom’s old bread machine from my brother’s garage, and the bread it produces creates a nice slice of toast.
+I’ve thus salvaged mom’s old bread machine from my brother’s garage.
+The bread produced provides for a nice slice of toast.

 Whole Wheat Bread